What are the best ways to encourage students to speak English?

 What’s really going on with this approach?

 - You’re showing that you know the article inside out.
 Students like to know that a teacher is well-prepared.
-Therefore, showing your knowledge surely has a positive impact on their confidence levels;
+Therefore, showing your knowledge surely has a positive impact on students' confidence levels;

 - There’s no harm in slipping in a personal attitude before asking the question/s.
 You’re only human after all.
 You don’t have to make asking questions sound like an interrogation;